Skip to content

 • Ski gear or rent on Sierra Nevada Jan–Mar

-Shared Room Rent EUR 250 – 500/month Cheaper rooms exist, but good student flats near Centro, Camino de Ronda, and campus corridors disappear early.
+Shared room - private market EUR 250 – 500 Cheaper rooms exist, but good student flats near Centro, Camino de Ronda, and campus corridors disappear early.

-Student Residence EUR 650 – 1,050/month Residences cost more than shared flats but reduce arrival risk for first-time Spain students.
+Private student residence EUR 650 – 1,050 Residences cost more than shared flats but reduce arrival risk for first-time Spain students.

-Transport EUR 15 – 35/month Many students walk most days, then use buses or metro for Cartuja, PTS, late returns, and bad weather.
+Transport EUR 15 – 35 Many students walk most days, then use buses or metro for Cartuja, PTS, late returns, and bad weather.

 Going out & dining